 The advantages of Sit-in kayaks:

-- Sit-in kayaks are fast because of their narrower design, and it takes less effort to paddle this vessel.
+• Sit-in kayaks are fast because of their narrower design, and it takes less effort to paddle this vessel.
 So, it’s great to cross a long distance.

-- As the paddler can place their knees on the deck’s underside, it allows them to have great control over the kayak.
+• As the paddler can place their knees on the deck’s underside, it allows them to have great control over the kayak.

-- The enclosed cockpit design protects the paddler from sun, cold, wind, and water.
+• The enclosed cockpit design protects the paddler from sun, cold, wind, and water.

-- There are no scupper holes on the sit on a kayak; thus, the cockpit remains dry until there is a big wave or splash of water.
+• There are no scupper holes on the sit on a kayak; thus, the cockpit remains dry until there is a big wave or splash of water.

-- Most of the sit-in kayaks are designed with dry storage compartments.
+• Most of the sit-in kayaks are designed with dry storage compartments.

 The disadvantages of Sit-in kayaks:

-- The design of the sit-on kayaks makes it very vulnerable to flooding.
+• The design of the sit-on kayaks makes it very vulnerable to flooding.
 The skirt doesn’t provide enough protection from the water.

-- As there is no self-bailing system, you have to drain water from the cockpit manually.
+• As there is no self-bailing system, you have to drain water from the cockpit manually.
 It is a very troublesome process; trust me.

-- In the event of capsizing, it takes a lot of astruggle to get out of the enclosed cockpit.
+• In the event of capsizing, it takes a lot of astruggle to get out of the enclosed cockpit.

-- Sit-in kayaks are more for the advanced level kayaker, and they are way more expensive than sit-on-top kayaks.
+• Sit-in kayaks are more for the advanced level kayaker, and they are way more expensive than sit-on-top kayaks.

-Which kayak is the best for long tours and camping?
-Sit-in kayaks are the best for long tours and camping because they can cross a long distance very fast.
-These kayaks are easy to paddle, and the paddler can cover vast open waters with less effort.
-They also protect the paddler from being exposed to various elements, making them an excellent watercraft for tours and travels.
+Sit-in kayaks are the best for long tours and camping as they can cross a long distance very fast.
+These kayaks are easy to paddle, and so the paddler can cover vast open waters with less effort.

-Which kayak is the most appropriate for anglers?
-The design of a sit-on-top kayak makes it easier for an angler to cast and reel effortlessly and provides a broader view of the water.
-It is also easy to customize a sit-on-top kayak according to an angler’s preference.
+The sit-on-top kayak’s design makes it easier for an angler to cast and reel effortlessly and provides a broader view of the water.
+And it is easy to customize a sit-on kayak according to an angler’s preference.

-Which one is a better tandem kayak?
-If you want to paddle in shallow water, you can get a sit-in tandem touring kayak.
+If you want to paddle in the shallow water, you can get a sit-in tandem touring kayak.
 For a sportier vibe and short group tours, you can get a sit-on-top kayak.

-Which kayak should you choose and why?
-The answer to this question depends on your expectations from a kayak and the frequent kayak activities you are planning to do.
-A camper’s kayak preferences will be different than an angler’s, so it’s important to consider your own needs and preferences when making your choice.
+The respond to this question differs from person to person.
+The choice depends on your expectation from a kayak and the frequent kayak activities you are planning to do.
+A camper’s kayak preferences will be different than an angler’s.

 In conclusion: